 How to have a sexual relationship when co-sleeping

-It’s really difficult to concentrate on your lovemaking when your baby is sleeping right next to you, waiting to interrupt just when things are finally warming up.
-Mom and Dad need to maybe find a different room, when the occasion arises ;-)
+It’s tough to concentrate on your lovemaking when your baby is sleeping right next to you, waiting to interrupt just when things are finally warming up.
+Mom and Dad need to maybe find a different room when the occasion arises ;-)